Lime’s (Very) Big Two Days: US Elections, Australia Launch And 20 Million Rides

 It took a little over one year for Lime to reach its first 10 million-ride milestone.
 It took a little over one month to reach its second.
 On Wednesday, November 7th, the company officially crossed the 20 million ride threshold, capping off a period of sustained expansion in the US, Europe and Oceania.

 As cities like Seattle and Paris continue to set new records in micro mobility usage, ridership in new markets is taking off across the globe -- and it’s showing remarkable results.
-Portland’s recently-released PBOT report revealed that more than 1 in 5 respondents had either given up or considered giving up car ownership because of the availability of e-scooter companies like Lime.
+Portland’s recently-released PBOT report revealed that more than 1 in 5 respondents had either given up or considered giving up car ownership because of the availability of electric scooter companies like Lime.

 Lime History At The Polls